hello-chaithra/hello-chaithra/README.md

 ⚔️ An aspiring software engineer on a quest to master the fundamentals of computer science & engineering.

 ⏪👀 Previously on my GitHub:
-- **Nand2Tetris Part I: Hardware**:Built elementary logic gates → ALU → full 16-bit Hack computer hardware in HDL.
+- **Nand2Tetris Part I: Hardware**: Elementary logic gates → ALU → full 16-bit Hack computer hardware in HDL.
   (In progress – watch this space!)
-- **Nand2Tetris Part II: Software**:Assembler → VM Translator → Compiler → OS.
-Turned bits into a modern software stack!
+- **Nand2Tetris Part II: Software**: Assembler → VM Translator → Compiler → OS
   (In progress – watch this space!)

 👀⏩ Coming Next: FPGA Implementation of Nand2Tetris